aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/README.md

 ### Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
 As of April 2024, the cost for running this
-Guidance with the default settings in the US West (Oregon) is approximately for one month and generating one million images would cost approximately **$436.72** (excluding free tiers).
+Guidance with the default settings in the US West (Oregon) is approximately for one month and generating one million images would cost approximately **$436.72** as illustrated in the two sample tables below (excluding free tiers).

 We recommend creating a [budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help monitor and manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.